Efficiency of radiation friction losses in laser-driven "hole boring" of dense targets: Effects of the longitudinal velocity

 An analysis of the 3D distribution functions of the radiation power density ${\cal P}(x,r,v_x)$ (calculated as ${\cal P}=-n_e\vecv\cdot\vecF_{\rm rad}$) and of the electron and ion density $n_{e,i}(x,r,v_x)$ extracted from the PIC simulation shows that most of the emitted radiation comes from electrons having velocities $v_x>0$, and located close to the receding front of the ion density.
 This is illustrated for the $a_0=500$ case in Fig.\ref{fig2} where space-time plots in the $(x,t)$ plane are shown for the radiation power and the particle densities at $r=1\lambda$, where the former has its radial maximum.
 The density fronts move in the forward direction with average velocity $\simeq 0.41c$, in fair agreement with the value $v_{\rm HB}=0.47c$ given by Eq.(\ref{V-hb}).
 Small oscillations in the front position are visible in correspondence of the generation of plasma bunches in the forward direction, as discussed in Ref.\cite{macchi-prl05}.
 The power density plot shows that most of the emission originates close to the hole boring front.
 Emission due to returning electrons with velocity $\simeq -c$ is visible after $t=11T_L$, but its contribution to the total emitted power is small, presumably because of the low density in the returning jets (as seen the $n_e(x,t)$ plot).

+As clearly seen from the plot of the $x$-integrated radiation power shown on panel (a), spikes of radiation occur in correspondance of the generation of plasma bunches.
+Such spikes may be explained by the enhanced penetration of the laser field into the plasma at these time instants.
+Since the spikes remain close to the hole boring front, no strong modification of $v_x$ is correlated with them.
 Consistently with these observations, we assume that on the average the radiating electrons move with velocity $v_x=v_{\rm HB}$ given by (\ref{V-hb}).
 In this way, we obtain a result shown on Fig.\ref{fig1} by a thin black line.
-The account of the longitudinal motion considerably improves the agreement, although analytically calculated values still exceed the PIC results by approximately 4 times at $a_0=400$ and 1.5 times at $a_0=800$.
+The account of the longitudinal motion considerably improves the agreement, although analytically calculated values still exceed the PIC results by approximately 4 times at $a_0=400$ and 1.5 times at $a_0=750$.